wdi-sg/project-1/README.md

 #### ghostMovement ()
 * Ghost will move in a default direction
-* If ghost hit a wall, he will move in a new random direction (ghostHitWallNewDir function and randomGhostDirection function)
+* If ghost hit a wall, he will move in a new random direction _(ghostHitWallNewDir function) (randomGhostDirection function)_

 #### checkScore ()
 * Keep track of the score based on the number of dots eaten by Pac-Man